RenaudG/red-utilities/README.md

 # red-utilities
-Libraries of various useful stuff for Red
+Work in Progress of various useful stuff for Red.